Brewery Marketing Ideas & Promotional Strategy Tips for 2025

 Partner with local restaurants, bars, and cafes to feature your beers on their menus.
 You can collaborate with other local brands for co-branded events or products, like limited-edition brews.
 This allows you to get your product into the hands of a customer base already loyal to a partner establishment.

-When you’re making limited edition brews, consider partnering with local artists for the labels, promotional glassware, and marketing designs.
+When you’re making limited edition brews, hire local artists for the labels, promotional glassware, and marketing designs.
 Working with local talent will make the beer easily recognizable on a shelf to catch the attention of shoppers.
-It also demonstrates a connection with the community to foster loyalty.
+It also demonstrates a connection with the community and respect for the artists to foster loyalty.

 5. Participate in Beer Festivals and Competitions

 Entering your beers into competitions will also bring attention to your brand.
 Winning or scoring high will gain recognition and awards, which can boost credibility and visibility.
-It’s also a great way to show your expertise in brewing.
+It’s a great way to show your expertise in brewing and opens doors with distributors and retail accounts

 6. Create a Digital Marketing Strategy to Build a Strong Online Presence

-Outside of social media, you’ll want to also have other digital marketing channels working for you.
+Outside of social media, you’ll also want to have digital marketing channels that drive discovery and sales.
 A professional, user-friendly website with detailed information about your brewery, products, events, and online store is the foundation of your digital presence and how people will find you on search engines.

 7. Sell Branded Merchandise

-Sell branded merchandise like logo t-shirts, hats, glassware, and bottle openers to increase brand visibility.
+Selling branded merchandise like logo t-shirts, hats, glassware, and bottle openers creates touchpoints that extend your brand beyond the taproom.
 Visitors can pick up a souvenir when they visit and end up spreading awareness for your brand.

-At events or even at the taprooms, consider promotional items and giveaways of branded products like stickers or keychains.
+At events or at the taproom, consider promotional items and giveaways of branded products like stickers or keychains.
 This lets the customer take something home and remember the experience and your beer.

 You can also use branded merchandise as a loyalty rewards program that encourages repeat business and spreads awareness for your brand.
-These items can range from low-cost promos like sunglasses and beanies to premium gifts like barware and coolers
+These items can range from low-cost promos like sunglasses and beanies to premium gifts like barware and coolers.
+A great idea to promote reuse and sustainability is to offer a free pint with the return of 10 can clips or a discount on growler refills.

 8. Influencer Marketing and Sponsorships

-You can sponsor food and beverage events, adult beer league rec sports, or fundraisers too to get your name out there to an audience already interested in craft beer.
+Instead of hiring an influencer, sponsor food and beverage events, adult beer league rec sports, or fundraisers to get your name out there.
+This audience is already interested in craft beer and just needs a little nudge into your brand.

 9. Stay Up To Date On Latest Trends